mattsnell/people-poc-main/src/docs/details.md

 So why did you create this site?
 Was there a purpose?

 **Example problem:**   We have a main site [people-poc.aws.mattsnell.com](http://people-poc.aws.mattsnell.com) that is centrally managed.
 We want to enable approved contributors to publish community content within our namespace (example: [http://people-poc.aws.mattsnell.com/coffeefans](#)).

 Contributors should be able to create their content and have it published automatically, and we don't want to create significant technical debt in the process!
 One other requisite, we need apache to serve these sites, our community values the controls that are enabled by htaccess.

-A potential solution is outlined below, it has the benefits of being completely serverless, it enables the contributors to take advantage of well known revision control tools and only configuration/setup once to get the ball rolling.
+A potential solution is outlined below, it has the benefits of being completely serverless, it enables contributors to take advantage of well known revision control tools and only requires configuration/setup once in an effort to get the ball rolling.

 **This is not a walkthrough, there are some assumptions that have been made with regards to existing resources in your account**

 **Assumptions:**

-* Routing to the sites is a solved problem, what I've done to make this work is configure an Application Load Balancer (ALB) with path based routing.
+* Routing to the sites is a solved problem, what I've done in this example is configure an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) with path based routing.
 There are rules that forward requests to the appropriate Target Groups and these groups have the appropriate containers as members.
-* There is existing ECS infrastructure that can be used to host the containers created below
+* There is an existing [Amazon lastic Container Service](https://aws.amazon.com/ecs/) (ECS) cluster that can be used to host the containers created in the example
 * The main site and the associated paths owned by it are out of scope (that content is managed outside of this process)
 * There aren't a lot of these sites so the ramp up and maintenance is measurable and minimal

 **A 10,000 foot view of the pipeline:**

-1. A contributor updates their site locally and commits those changes to github
+1. A contributor updates their site locally and commits those changes to [github](https://github.com/)
-1. An AWS CodePipeline job is triggered via webhook; it uses AWS CodeBuild and creates a docker container and pushes it to AWS Elastic Container Registry (ECR)
+1. An [AWS CodePipeline](https://aws.amazon.com/codepipeline/) job is triggered via [webhook](https://developer.github.com/webhooks/); it uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) and creates a docker image and pushes that image to [AWS Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR)
-1. An AWS Elastic Container Service (ECS) service is updated using the updated image triggering a replacment of the running containers
+1. CodePipeline then updates an ECS [service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) which triggers a replacement of the running containers

 ![Diagram](people-poc.png)

 ## Repository layout

-Take a look at [https://github.com/mattsnell/people-poc-child1](https://github.com/mattsnell/people-poc-child1), this is the source for the data within the container.
+Take a look at [https://github.com/mattsnell/people-poc-child1](https://github.com/mattsnell/people-poc-child1), this is the user content and is the source of the site data within the container.

 There are two paths to focus on: